sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 <h3>📖 Definition:</h3>
-Does the video include a subject change, such as a revealing shot where a subject appears, disappears, or transitions to another?
+The video includes a subject change, where a subject appears, disappears, or transitions to another.

 <details>
 <summary><h4> Question (Definition)</h4></summary>